 Ground Rules for Safe Space

-Safe Space is a place or environment in which people can feel confident that they will not be exposed to discrimination, criticism, harassment, or any other psychological, emotional or physical harm.
+This requires rules of engagment by which people can feel confident that they will not be exposed to discrimination, criticism, harassment, or any other psychological, emotional or physical harm.
 Here the ego (which is the psyche’s guardian) can relax its defenses, allowing people to show up fully; their masculine & feminine selves, their rational, emotional, intuitive and spiritual selves and their strengths and vulnerability, their deeper hopes and longings.
 It is important to establish ground rules to ensure the shared understanding and integrity of Safe Space as described in more detail here.

 Some known practices to assist in creating Safe Spaces: